 - 1. Student Fellow Program.
 Needs to address the CSES Focused Science Topics for this call.
 One call per year. - 2.
 Chick Keller Postdoctoral Fellow Program.
 Needs to address the CSES Focused Science Topics for this call.
-Submissions through LANL Postdoc Program, up to two - 3.
+Submissions through LANL Postdoc Program, up to two times a year. - 3.
 Rapid Response Program.
 While alignment to the CSES Focused Science Topics is encouraged, this program element is open to all emerging scientific ideas in the CSES science disciplines.
-At least one selection during the FY. - 4.
+At least one selection during the FY, typically starting at the beginning of the new FY.
+A second round may be offered dedicated to supporting summer students.
+See the latest R&D Central Announcement for the most current information. - 4.
 Large University Program.
 Needs to address the CSES Focused Science Topics.
 One call every three years.
 (Not offered this year.)